 Gum graft failure can result from lack of proper care, so be sure to stay current with your dental checkups.
 The chance of experiencing gum graft failure are drastically reduced if you maintain a proper routine of dental hygiene and refrain from smoking.

 Gum grafts are covered by most dental insurance plans.
 So, you only have to pay a small portion of the cost.
 If you don’t have insurance, the out-of-pocket cost varies based on how much work is needed.
-The best dentist in the Yonkers can discuss alternatives with you.
+Our qualified dentists can discuss alternatives with you.

-Do you have any questions about the gum graft procedure in Yonkers?
-Would you like more information or to schedule an appointment with the top rated dentist and periodontist in Yonkers of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our dental center for consultation with the gum graft specialist.
+Do you have any questions about the gum graft procedure?
+Would you like to schedule an appointment with the top-rated dentist and periodontist of Park Avenue Smiles?
+Please contact our dental center for a consultation with the gum graft specialist.